 Because of Rantizo’s unique business model, collaboration among Rantizo, agronomists and farmers is key.
 Here’s how it works: A licensed and certified Rantizo contractor leverages crop and field data established by the agronomist’s or farmer’s agricultural data platforms.
 From there, the contractor can deliver inputs precisely when and where they’re needed.
 If a contractor runs into issues, Rantizo can use that real-life data to vet the project and help the contractor develop an action plan, setting them up for success with their own customers.

-The combination of Rantizo’s product specialist team along with early adopters like Crum’s California Ag Solutions is the ideal setup for expanding into new regions and new crops.
-Opportunities like the tomato collaboration provide Rantizo with the ability to test market viability for their network of contractors to execute on.
+Rantizo’s product specialist team and early adopters like Crum’s California Ag Solutions proved to be perfect partners in bringing precision agriculture with foliar application into new regions and new crops.
+Opportunities like the tomato collaboration provide Rantizo with the ability to test market viability for their network of contractors to execute.
 The contractors, armed with boots-on-the-ground knowledge of their customers’ operations and the specific agronomy needs of different crops, are equipped with all the tools and training from Rantizo to operate their business independently, to best fit their customers’ needs.
 When new opportunities like using their Rantizo drone system on new crops or in different environmental conditions arise, contractors can work closely with the Rantizo product team to test and set up the system for the highest level of effectiveness.
 The unique combination of local crop knowledge and product technology expertise is invaluable.

 Cantu’s experience in precision agriculture served him well in surveying the challenge on the ground in California.
 He recognized the field lacked real-time kinetic (RTK) service, which could limit application accuracy.
-He and the Rantizo team also had to adjust to a number of additional unexpected variables.
+He and the Rantizo team also had to adjust to several additional unexpected variables.

 Initially, the team applied the biologicals across a single 153-acre tomato field, but Crum quickly understood how the technology could significantly reduce manual labor across the thousands of acres of tomato crops the farm was growing.